FAQs for staff/PhD doctoral students, coronavirus

 Everyone must follow the Swedish Public Health Agency’s decision to stay at home if you have symptoms, and this also applies to suppliers and contractors.
-The University’s activities are continuing as usual until further notice.
-Service measures and deliveries can continue as planned.
+This also applies to contractors from other countries.

 Am I to go to work or work from home?

-On 2 April, after new rules were issued by the Swedish Public Health Agency, the University decided that if it is possible for them to do so, staff members should work from home.
-Your line manager assesses whether it is possible for specific members of staff to work from home when taking activities and the work environment into account.
+In accordance with rules from the Swedish Public Health Agency, the University decided that, staff should work from home if possible.
+Your line manager is to assess whether it is possible for you to work from home, taking the activities and work environment into consideration.

 If you need medical attention you can read more at the Swedish Publich Health FAQ or call the national help line on phone 1177 to get advice.
 The service is free of charge, open 24/7 and the staff speaks English.
 You should not go to a hospital or health center without being specifically advised to do so.
 Stay at home if you have symptoms to ensure that you do not spread the coronavirus or other disease.